thecodewarrior/Tippy.vue/docs/getting-started.md

 </button>
 ```

-### Lists

-By default, `<tippy>` will search for `v-tippy` marked *siblings*, starting with the nearest
+By default, `<tippy>` will search for `v-tippy` marked *siblings*, starting with the nearest previous siblings, then
-previous siblings, then the nearest next siblings.
-Searching this way means you can effortlessly create lists of
+the nearest next siblings.
+Searching this way means you can effortlessly create lists of tooltipped elements.
-tooltipped elements.

 <demo>
   <button v-tippy>Item 1</button>